 Get a Headboard

-A headboard represents stability and support in your life, and especially your romantic relationships.
+A headboard represents stability and support in your life, especially in your romantic relationships.
 The best headboards are solid, without any perforations.
-A headboard of bars?
-You (or your partner) may feel like you’re a prisoner with this setup.
+For example, a headboard made of bars may make you or your partner feel like prisoners in the room.

-Also be sure to fasten your headboard securely to the bed so you can feel the most support and strength.Continue to 4 of 10 below.
+Be sure to fasten your headboard securely to the bed so you can feel the most support and strength in your life.

 Declutter Underneath Your Bed